 ####Winter is norovirus season

-This example is a prelude to the norovirus season, which usually lasts from October to March in the northern hemisphere, and from June to September in the southern hemisphere.
+The norovirus season usually lasts from October to March in the northern hemisphere, and from June to September in the southern hemisphere.

 The Centers for Disease Control and Prevention (CDC) estimate that noroviruses cause approximately 685 million infections worldwide each year, making them the most common cause of acute gastroenteritis worldwide.
 The viruses are responsible for every fifth case of acute gastroenteritis, which leads to diarrhoea and vomiting.
 Around 200 million of those affected are children under the age of five.
 About 200,000 patients die from the virus every year, including about 50,000 children, mainly in low-income countries.